Kapendev/parin-website/pages/tour.md

 # Tour

-Welcome to the Parin game engine tour!
+Welcome to the Parin game engine tour.
 This page will go over each feature of the engine and provide examples of how to use them.
 If you notice anything missing or would like to contribute, feel free to create an [issue](https://github.com/Kapendev/parin/issues)!

 ## 1. Getting Started

+This guide shows how to install Parin and its dependencies using [DUB](https://dub.pm/).
 To begin, make a new folder and run inside the following commands to create a new project:

 ```cmd